 Defunct networks include:

-- Scream*: Originally a network for horror, thriller, and suspense programming that was owned as a joint venture between Corus and Alliance Atlantis.
-It later decayed into the more supernatural-oriented Dusk in September 2009, but only lasted more than two years before it was shut down and replaced by ABC Spark.
+- Dusk*: Originally named Scream, a network for horror, thriller, and suspense programming that was owned as a joint venture between Corus and Alliance Atlantis.
+It later decayed into the more supernatural-oriented channel with the aforementioned name in September 2009, but only lasted more than two years before it was shut down and replaced by ABC Spark.

 - Edge TV: An ill-fated alternative rock music channel inspired by CFNY-FM, 102.1 The Edge, in Toronto.